Josh-XT/Josh-XT/README.md

 My AI journey has seen me actively working on projects and learning the latest techniques in machine learning (ML) and deep learning (DL).
 I am currently involved in developing proprietary SaaS (Software as a Service) applications that leverage the power of AI to bring innovation and efficiency to various industries.

 One of my notable projects is [Agent-LLM](https://github.com/Josh-XT/Agent-LLM), a versatile Python application that uses AI language models for task management and problem-solving.
 It boasts both short-term and long-term memory capabilities, allowing it to recall previous interactions and context.
-The application supports various AI providers like OpenAI GPT-3.5, GPT-4, ChatGPT, Google Bard, Microsoft Bing, Oobabooga Text Generation Web UI, and llama.cpp.
+The application supports various AI providers like OpenAI GPT-3.5, GPT-4, Oobabooga Text Generation Web UI, llama.cpp, and more.
 The list of providers continues to grow as the project evolves.

 #### Skills and Technologies